sprenner/tu-coding-dojo/message_classification/README.md

 # Problem Formulation
 Given a new incoming message, we want to assign it to one of 3 categories: positive, neutral or negative.
 The classifier makes the assumption that each new message is assigned to one and only one category.
-This is called a multi-class text classification problem.
+This is called a **multi-class text classification problem**.

 # Data Exploration and Preprocessing
 Before diving into training machine learning models, you should look at the available data first.
-* Open the jupyter notebook preprocessing.ipynb.
+* Open the jupyter notebook preprocessing.ipynb (You may of course also work with IDEs like PyCharm).
 * Use pandas to load the prepared dataset into a dataframe, then explore the available columns and inspect a couple of examples.
 * Use matplotlib or seaborn to plot the  the number of records in each class.
 * Think about possible data cleaning steps to reduce the number of artifacts or inherent bias.